 Caroline McDonald, Great North Museum, Newcastle

-Katrina Nilsson, Head of Museums and Public Programmes at UCL Culture
+Katrina Nilsson, Director of Museums and Public Programmes, UCL Culture

 Understanding the landscape